cairo-book/cairo-book/src/ch11-01-custom-data-structures.md

 - `update_user` to update the balance of users in the database.
 - `get_balance` to find user's balance in the database.

-The only remaining step is to implement each of the methods in `UserDatabaseTrait`, but since we are working with [generic types](/src/ch08-00-generic-types-and-traits.md) we also need to correctly establish the requirements of `T` so it can be a valid `Felt252Dict<T>` value type:
+The only remaining step is to implement each of the methods in `UserDatabaseTrait`, but since we are working with [Generic types](./ch08-00-generic-types-and-traits.md) we also need to correctly establish the requirements of `T` so it can be a valid `Felt252Dict<T>` value type:

 1. `T` should implement the `Copy<T>` since it's required for getting values from a `Felt252Dict<T>`.
 2. All value types of a dictionary implement the `Felt252DictValue<T>`, our generic type should do as well.